willdurand-slides/ssr-from-the-trenches/ssr.md

 > <br>
 > [2]: [The Benefits of Server Side Rendering Over Client Side
 > Rendering](https://medium.com/walmartlabs/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8)

-## How it works

-On every incoming request, the server:

-1. creates the store/initial app state
-2. matches the URL to find the right component
-3. loads the component and gets the HTML
-4. sends the HTML back to the client

-Then, the client loads the JavaScript app.

-## What no one tells you

-- Redirects should be intercepted
-- Errors should be handled
-- Data must be fetched on the server
-- App state must be sent to the client

 ## Why is it so complicated?